All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can supplements actually extend lifespan?

 No supplement has been proven to extend human lifespan in randomized controlled trials, because such studies would take decades.
-However, multiple compounds have extended lifespan in animal models and improved biomarkers of aging in human trials.
+But multiple compounds have extended lifespan in animal models and improved biomarkers of aging in human trials.
 The strongest case for supplementation is addressing deficiencies and supporting biological processes that decline with age.

 Should I take all these supplements at once?